syzer/Neural-Style-Transfer/README.md

-# this is fork, go to orginal contents
+# This is just a fork, go to original contents

 This is WIP.
 The paper I'm coding is : `A Neural Algorithm of Artistic Style Leon A. Gatys`.